srijosh/Image-Classifier-for-Happy-and-Sad-People-using-Deep-Learning/README.md

 ## Installation

 To run this project, you need to have Python installed on your machine.
-You can install the required dependencies using pip.

-## Installation

-To run this project, you need to have Python installed on your machine.
 You can install the required dependencies using `pip`.

 ```